Data-Science-for-Linguists-2019/russian_rhyme/docs/bibliography.md

 Rhyme classification, in progress, is based on pairwise comparison of sounds.
 Alignment method is not described.

+### Tizhoosh, Hamid R., Farhang Sahba, and Rozita Dara.
+2008.
+“Poetic features for poem recognition: a comparative study.”

+Journal of pattern recognition research (2008) 24-39.
+Download link at <https://www.researchgate.net/publication/228375375_Poetic_Features_for_Poem_Recognition_A_Comparative_Study>.

+General goal is part of text classification: to distinguish poetry from prose.
+Explores rhyme, meter, shape, meaning.
+Rhyme uses CMU Moby for pronunciation, scoring according to ratio of number of matching phonemes in rhyme zone to smallest number of phonemes in the test (that is, percentage of possible correspondence achieved).
+Looks only at quatrains and only for AAAA, AABB, and ABAB (not, apparently, ABBA), “with each line that fits the sequence contributing its rhyme score to the total for that pattern.
+The document’s feature value is then the highest of these scores.”
+(27)

 ____

 ## Visualization, general